How to Use an Aeropress (Standard Recipe Instructions)

 Hint: There is more than one way to use the Aeropress

 The process we're exploring today is known as the standard Aeropress brewing method.
-There’s another AeroPress brewing technique called the ‘inverted method’ which we talk about in this article.
-You can also use it to make espresso and AeroPress cold brew coffee, or watch Steven from Home Grounds use it as a no-bypass brewer in the video below.
-But the standard method is meant for straight up hot black filter coffee.
+There's another AeroPress brewing technique called the ‘inverted method'.
+You can also use it to make espresso and AeroPress cold brew coffee, or watch Steven from Home Grounds use it as a no-bypass coffee brewer in the video below.
+But the standard method is meant for straight-up hot black filter coffee.

 Before we delve into the nitty-gritty of this technique, here's a brief summary to help you follow our step-by-step instructions: